Redfield, Arkansas

+For people with the surname, see Redfield (surname).

+Redfield, officially the City of Redfield, is a small city in Jefferson County, Arkansas, United States.
+Located about 24 mi southeast of Little Rock, the city is part of the Pine Bluff, Arkansas, Metropolitan Statistical Area.
+The population was 1,505 in the 2020 census.

+What is now Redfield was formerly part of the Quapaw Nation.
+Founded in 1880 by James K. Brodie, a 19th-century businessman; it was named for Jared E. Redfield, president of the Little Rock, Mississippi River and Texas Railway.
+It is home to two U.S. historic preservation districts.

 History

-Following the arrival of the Little Rock, Mississippi River and Texas Railway (L. R., M. R. & T. Ry.), a settlement grew up around the new railroad depot (present-day Redfield Church of Christ) named for company president Jared E. Redfield of Essex, Connecticut.
-The municipality was incorporated by the Jefferson county court on October 18, 1898.
-Four properties have been added to the National Register of Historic Places (NRHP): Dollarway Road (1974), West James Street Overpass (1995), Lone Star Baptist Church (2005), and Redfield School Historic District (2014).
+Following the arrival of the Little Rock, Mississippi River and Texas Railway, also known as the "Arkansas Valley Route," a small settlement grew up around the new station named for company president Jared E. Redfield of Essex, Connecticut.
+Founded on December 20, 1880, Redfield was incorporated by the Jefferson county court on October 18, 1898.

-To the area now known as Redfield came Auguste Le noir de Serville, after serving with the French in the American Revolutionary War and being wounded at Yorktown.
-Killed by a falling tree in 1828, Serville was buried with honors, and his funeral was attended by political and military notables.
-The location of Serville's grave is unknown.
+Six local properties have been added to the National Register of Historic Places (NRHP): Dollarway Road (1974), West James Street Overpass (1995), Lone Star Baptist Church (2005), Redfield School Historic District (2014), and Redfield Commercial Historic District (2023).